Failed and invalid units

 - enrol in other units.

-If you have failed a unit or received a warning letter, see how you can improve on your results and address academic progress concerns.
+If you've failed a unit or received a warning letter, see how you can improve on your results and address academic progress concerns.

 Counselling is available to current students on all campuses.